fatherdougalmaguire/fatherdougalmaguire.github.io/_posts/2025-03-27-Is-there-LifeOnMars.md

 ![LifeOnMars](/assets/images/lifeonmars-0.25.png)

-It is more of a UI framework at this point but it will serve as a testbed for code patterns required for my other project ( [Abeja](\abeja) )
+It is more of a UI framework at this point but it will serve as a testbed for code patterns required for my other projects.